IDEAS FOR YOUR HOLIDAY

 Places to visit the Scottish Seabird Centre in North Berwick Historic Scotland's Tantallon Castle and Dirleton Castle Rosslyn Chapel

 Parks to choose from:

 Tantallon Caravan Park, North Berwick Thurston Manor Leisure Park, near Dunbar Scoutscroft Carvan Park, Eyemouth

 THE HIGHLANDS AND THE OUTER HEBRIDES: An itinerary for you to follow: From Inverness head west to Gairloch, a fishing village on the west coast (ca.2 hours).
 A mile from the village is Sands Caravan Park,spread along the beach, protected by dunes from the Atlantic surf.
 Visit Inverewe Garden, Gruinard Bay, Beinn Eighe, and the small museum near Poolewe, devoted to the North Atlantic Convoy.
 Next stop is Badrallach Campsite, along a spectacular, winding road (not recommended for touring caravans), on the shores of Little Loch Broom, an oasis of tranquillity.
 From here to Ullapool is just thirty miles and then the CalMac ferry to the Outer Hebrides.
 Laxdale Holiday Park is close to Stornoway and from here you can visit the Callanais Standing Stones, the Black House, the Isle of Harris Distillery, Carloway Mill and beautiful beaches.
 On your return to the mainland go east via Lairg to Black Rock Caravan Park at Evanton, north of Inverness.

-Aberdeenshire: Huntly in Aberdeenshire is in the heart of Castle and Whisky Country.
-Almost next door to Huntly Castle Caravan Park is Huntly Castle.
+Aberdeenshire: Huntly is on the Castle and Malt Whisky Trails.
+Right next door to Huntly Castle Caravan Park is Huntly Castle.
 A great alternative if you have children is Banff Links Caravan Park, on the beach and a short walk from this attractive town.
-Head south to Royal Deeside for a stay on Deeside Holiday Park west of Aberdeen. then south into the county of Angus; near the beach at Monifieth is Riverview Caravan Park.
-An alternative is to head inland to the village of Alyth - Nethercraig Holiday Park is a short distance away, in the heart of the Angus Glens.
+On Roayl Deeside, west of Aberdeen is Deeside Holiday Park on the banks of the River Dee.
+From here go south.into Angus; near the beach at Monifieth is Riverview Caravan Park.
+An alternative is to head inland to the village of Alyth - Nethercraig Holiday Park is a short distance away, at the gateway to the Angus Glens.